Ann Li

 An illustrative journey in four parts

-Four non-sequential main interactions enable visitors to explore personal areas of interest at their own pace, promoting a sense of discovery, self-initated curiosity, and sense of agency through flexibility.
+Four non-sequential main interactions enable visitors to explore personal areas of interest at their own pace, promoting a sense of discovery, self-initated curiosity, and agency through flexibility.

 We focused on ways to facilitate social interaction through collaborative, shared experiences, rather than manufacturing it through reward systems or other artificial mechanisms.